ryuichi1208/Games/README.md

-# Games
-Games created in C, Java, Python

-# make
+## Overview

+It is a public repository of homebrew games.
+We will place works created in C language, Python etc. Basically the license is MIT.